jakefull/startup/README.md

 - You can use the JS document to define needed variables and access them in the classes.
 - Use classes and initialize an object of the class to get the JS started on each page.
 - Use localStorage.setItem(item name, item value) to create local data and localStorage.getItem(item name) to access that data
 - PERSONAL NOTE: Check form action on collections page?
+ALSO, see CSS flex grid for collections page!